 However, a private investigator can be expensive.
 Sometimes a private investigator can capture some bad behavior by the other party.
 But if that bad behavior doesn’t help your case, what is the point?
 You have just spent money without strengthening your case.

-Two Areas Where an Investigator May Be Useful
+Family Law Areas Where an Investigator May Be Useful

 Let’s look at two areas where some of our clients have gained an advantage in the past by hiring investigators: